sharadregoti/tyk-docs/tyk-docs/content/troubleshooting/tyk-pump/connection-dropped-connecting.md

 ### Cause

-This is normal behaviour for the Tyk Pump.
+This is normal behavior for the Tyk Pump.

 ### Solution